 21. Freelancers Contribute to the Economy

-With low barriers to entry and the ability to work as much or as little as you’d like, it’s no surprise that freelancing is an attractive proposition to many workers.
+With low barriers to entry and the ability to work as much or as little as you’d like, it’s no surprise that freelancing is an attractive proposition for many workers.

 22. Freelancers Have a Better Work-Life Balance